-The authorized common stock of Southern States Bancshares, Inc. consists of 30,000,000 shares of voting common stock, \$5.00 par value per share, of which shares will be issued and outstanding upon completion of this offering, 5,000,000 shares of non-voting common stock, \$5.00 par value per share, of which 341,417 shares will be issued and outstanding upon completion of this offering, and 2,000,000 shares of preferred stock, par value \$0.01 per share, none of which will be issued and outstanding upon completion of this offering.
+The authorized common stock of Southern States Bancshares, Inc. consists of 30,000,000 shares of voting common stock, \$5.00 par value per share, of which 8,371,440 shares will be issued and outstanding upon completion of this offering (excluding any shares issuable upon exercise of the underwriters' options under the underwriting agreement), 5,000,000 shares of non-voting common stock, \$5.00 par value per share, of which 341,417 shares will be issued and outstanding upon completion of this offering (not giving effect to any conversion of non-voting common stock to voting common stock in connection with this offering), and 2,000,000 shares of preferred stock, par value \$0.01 per share, none of which will be issued and outstanding upon completion of this offering.